danieled3/danieled3/README.md

 ![Matlab](https://img.shields.io/badge/Matlab-Basic-brown)
 ![Bash](https://img.shields.io/badge/Bash-Intermediate-blue)

 Seasoned Data Scientist and Machine Learning Engineer with 5+ years of professional experience.
 Constant learner with passion for coding and technology.
+You can find here some projects I have worked on in my spare time.
+I hope they can be helpful.
 <!--
 - 🔭 Master's degree in **Computer Science** at UniPD
 - 🌱 I’m currently learning **Cyber Security** at UniMore